-Jena Baker-Calloway is director of the MSU Detroit Center and MSU Partnerships Office at YouthVille Detroit, University Outreach and Engagement, Michigan State University.
-Ms. Calloway joined University Outreach and Engagement in 2011 after holding multiple leadership positions across several sectors, including nonprofit, health care, and higher education.
-As director of the MSU Detroit Center and MSU Partnerships Office at YouthVille Detroit she has responsibility for administration and operations at the MSU Detroit Center and Partnership offices, UOE programming, and community-university partnership development.
-She has led the expansion of the MSU Science Festival in Detroit (in its second year), hosted pre-college workshops for Detroit youth, and created a pre-college scholarship for Detroit area youth with the generous support of corporate sponsors.
+Jena Baker-Calloway is director of the MSU Detroit Center and MSU Partnerships Office at Franklin Wright Settlements, Inc. (formerly YouthVille Detroit).
+Calloway joined University Outreach and Engagement in 2011 after holding leadership positions across several sectors, including nonprofit, health care, and higher education.
+As director of the MSU Detroit Center and MSU Partnerships Office, she has responsibility for administration and operations, UOE programming, and community-university partnership development.
+She has led the expansion of the MSU Science Festival in Detroit, hosted pre-college workshops for Detroit youth, and created a pre-college scholarship for Detroit area youth with the generous support of corporate and individual sponsors.

-A lifelong Detroiter, Calloway holds both a bachelor of arts degree in sociology and a master’s degree in public health policy and administration from the University of Michigan.
+A lifelong Detroiter, Calloway holds both a bachelor of arts degree in sociology and a master’s degree in public health policy and administration from the University of Michigan School of Public Health.

 - Urban Learning and Leadership Collaborative (ULLC): Focus Hope

 - MSU Museum @ the MSU Detroit Center